Travel Incentives vs. The Cash Question

-Travel Incentives offer guilt-free enjoyment of a reward and can be shared with dependants; while cash is typically expended on short term needs or is laden with guilt.
-'How do I spend it?' turns into 'How should I spend it?'.
+Travel Incentives offer an experience of a reward that can be shared with loved ones and remembered for years to come, while cash is typically expended on short term needs.

 A travel incentive has greater perceived value than cash.
-A tropical vacation for two that includes airfare, a luxury Caribbean or Alaskan Cruise with exotic ports of call, chilled champagne in the cabin, plus 4 star dining has significantly more appeal than an equivalent amount of cash.
+A 7 Night Resort Stay with over 3000 options worldwide, or a Caribbean Cruise with exotic ports of call, plus meals included has significantly more appeal than an equivalent amount of cash.

-The cost to the business of a dollars worth of cash or an item like a digital camera is a fixed quantity and likely measured by the recipient.
-A combination of bulk-buy discounts, travel industry allotments and the sheer perceived luxury of a vacation experience, all ADD up to significant sense of value attached to the reward.
-The employer or manager is seen as understanding performance motivation in a wholly more meaningful way
+The cost to the business of cash or an item like a digital camera is a fixed quantity and likely measured by the recipient.
+A combination of bulk-buy discounts, travel industry allotments and the sheer perceived luxury of a vacation experience, all add up to significant sense of value attached to the reward.
+The employer or manager is seen as understanding performance motivation in a wholly more meaningful way.

 You can’t buy performance nearly as well as you can motivate it.
 Dedicate 3-5% of yearly compensation to travel incentives and yield the same gains that 15% of compensation in cash rewards would produce.
 This amounts to a 3-fold increase in spending to achieve the same results*